Order Lagomorpha in Maine

-Maine is home to 2 species in 2 genera in 1 family.
-Click on a link below or scroll down for more information.
+Maine is home to 2 species in 2 genera in 1 family (Leporidae).

 Lepus americanus - snowshoe hare